budukhaditya/Pixeltest/README.md

-For Pixeltest in class kaggle submition
+# For Pixeltest In Class Work and kaggle submition
-# Water Pump Classification Project

 This repository contains Google Colab notebooks for: